 The Federal Rules of Appellate Procedure govern procedure in the United States Courts of Appeals.
 Originally adopted in 1967 by the United States Supreme Court, the rules are updated annually in March, with the changes taking effect in December of each year.

-This site hosts an up-to-date, mobile-friendly edition of the Federal Rules of Appellate Procedure, including the most recent update in December of 2017.
+This site hosts an up-to-date, mobile-friendly edition of the Federal Rules of Appellate Procedure.